-This house is a small but very unusual Art Deco era house, which was refurbished and extended to just under double the original size.
+This house was a compact but very unusual Art Deco era house in South Dublin, which was refurbished and extended to just under double the original size.

 A toplit double-height stairwell brightens up the centre of the house and the rear is animated with a large glazed screen and a bespoke lightbox rooflight so that the rear can enjoy sunshine from earlier in the day.